-Following orders is the trait of an intelligent, noble, and well-trained dog.
-However, even the most-trained puppies can sometimes be stubborn and insist on doing things their way.
-“How to make my puppy sit?” is a frequent question among dog owners and one of the first tricks a puppy must learn.
+Following commands is the trait of an intelligent, noble, and well-trained dog.
+However, even the most well-trained puppies can sometimes be stubborn and insist on doing things their way.
+“How can I make my puppy sit?” is a frequent question among dog owners and sitting is often one of the first tricks a puppy must learn.

 Why is it so hard?

 “Was I good?
-Oh, mother of three sausages and a piece of ham, tell me what to do!?”
+Oh, for the love of three sausages and a piece of ham, tell me what to do!?”

 On other occasions, your puppy knows exactly what they should do but also knows that there isn’t any treat waiting for them at the end of the session.
 Puppies can smell your thoughts and sometimes may knowingly choose not to follow orders.

-According to dog trainers, orders like ‘lie’, ‘stay’, ‘down,’ and ‘sit’ should be learned when the puppy is between 7 and 8 weeks old.
+According to dog trainers, commands like ‘lie,’ ‘stay,’ ‘down,’ and ‘sit’ should be learned when the puppy is between seven and eight weeks old.
 At this age, puppies are most engaged and ready to learn.

-What should you do in order to teach your dog to sit?
+What should I do to teach my dog to sit?